-This is a Phase 1 clinical trial to test if the investigational medicine MSK-DA01 is safe and improves symptoms in patients with advanced Parkinson’s disease (PD).
+In May 2022, enrollment was closed for the Phase 1 clinical trial to test if the investigational medicine BRT-DA01 is safe and improves symptoms in patients with advanced Parkinson’s disease (PD).

 This study is for patients with advanced Parkinson’s disease who meet certain criteria including:

 - Aged: 60-78 in the U.S.; 50-78 in Canada.

 - Diagnosed with Parkinson’s disease between 3 and 20 years ago.

 - Regular Parkinson’s medications are no longer fully effective or have caused side-effects.